Q: How do I book an appointment?

 Q: How much you charge for a piano tuning?

-A: As of May 2019, I charge £45 for a first piano tuning and £50 for every tuning after that (for Sheffield customers).
-The charge for customers outside of Sheffield is also £45 for a first tuning and £50 for regular customers – this is an out-of-city supplement to cover both travel time and fuel costs.
+A: As of July 2021, I charge £45 for a first piano tuning and £50 for every tuning after that for Sheffield customers.
+The charge for customers outside of Sheffield is £50 for a first tuning and £55 for regular customers – this is an out-of-city supplement to cover both travel time and fuel costs.
 If your piano has not been tuned in over 2 years and has dropped more than 7 cents flat of concert pitch, I will give you the option of a pitch raise.
-A pitch raise involves a second piano tuning two weeks after the first in order to stabalize it at concert pitch – for this I charge an extra £20 for Sheffield customers and £30 for non-Sheffield customers.
+A pitch raise involves a second piano tuning two weeks after the first in order to stabalize the piano concert pitch – for this I charge an extra £20 for both Sheffield customers and £20 for non-Sheffield customers.
 If that sounds too convoluted please see my prices page for more concision.

 Q: Do you charge any extra for repairs and regulating?